nuxt/scripts/docs/content/scripts/analytics/google-analytics.md

 Using Google Tag Manager?
 You can configure Google Analytics directly using it.
 Refer to the [documentation](https://developers.google.com/analytics/devguides/collection/ga4/tag-options#what-is-gtm) to learn more.
 ::

-## Nuxt Config Setup
+### Nuxt Config Setup

 The simplest way to load Google Analytics globally in your Nuxt App is to use Nuxt config.
 Alternatively you can directly use the [useScriptGoogleAnalytics](#useScriptGoogleAnalytics) composable.

-If you'd like to avoid loading the analytics in development, you can use the [Environment overrides](https://nuxt.com/docs/getting-started/configuration#environment-overrides) in your Nuxt config.
+If you don't plan to send custom events you can use the [Environment overrides](https://nuxt.com/docs/getting-started/configuration#environment-overrides) to disable the script in development.

 ::code-group